raptor-ml/docs/docs/guides/install.md

         value: "snowflake"
     envFrom:
       - secretRef:
-          name: natun-providers-credentials
+          name: raptor-providers-credentials
 ```

 ## Configuration Parameters

-The configuration parameters below can be used to customize Natun deployments:
+The configuration parameters below can be used to customize Raptor deployments:

 ### Core Configuration